 Our guides are particularly useful for those, like young voters, who mistrust politics in general or feel they don't know enough to participate.
-In the highly respected Harvard Institute of Politics survey of 18-29-yearolds, 63% of those on the fence about voting in 2024 and 68% of overall respondents said that nonpartisan guides would help them vote.
+In the highly respected Harvard Institute of Politics survey of 18-29-year-olds, 63% of those on the fence about voting in 2024 and 68% of overall respondents said that nonpartisan guides would help them vote.
 Among youth who didn't vote in 2022, 53% said it was because they didn't have enough information or didn't think their votes mattered.
-Given high negative approval ratings of the Presidential candidates, our guides will be particularly important to engage reluctant voters.
+Given high negative approval ratings of both Biden and Trump, our guides will be particularly important to engage reluctant voters.